-We’ve had terrific success motivating our students to read with e-readers, including Kindle devices, the Nook by Barnes and Noble, and iPads.
+We’ve had terrific success motivating our students to read with e-readers, including Kindle devices and iPads.
 Some of the features that our students love most are:

 - Increasing the font size – many elementary and middle school readers abandon certain books because the font is too small and, therefore, judged to be too difficult.
 E-readers mitigate this issue by letting a student adjust the font size.